Religion in Montenegro: Judaism

 According to the World Jewish Congress, there were approximately 400 to 500 Jews in the country in 2022.

 There is a high respect for the Jewish people and its contribution to the secular civilization.
-In February 2012, the Prime Minister of Montenegro Igor Lukšić signed an agreement with the Montenegrin Jewish community to grant official recognition of Jews as a minority in Montenegro.
+In 2012, the Prime Minister of Montenegro Igor Lukšić signed an agreement with the Montenegrin Jewish community to grant official recognition of Jews as a minority in Montenegro.
 The agreement also established Judaism as the country's fourth official religion, along with the Eastern Orthodox Church, Catholic Church and Islam.

 Atheism

-The majority of Montenegro's population, 98.69%, declares to belong to a religion, though observance of their declared religion may vary widely.

-On the census from 2011, atheists, those who declared no religion, comprised about 1.24% of the whole population, and agnostics 0.07%.

 Religiosity is lowest in the Bay of Kotor region and the capital city of Podgorica.
 Municipalities with highest share of atheists are Herceg Novi (2.43%), Kotor (2.03%), Podgorica (1.99%) and Tivat (1.7%).
 In contrast, Rožaje has the fewest atheists, who make up only 0.01% of its population.

 Religious freedom

 Montenegro's laws guarantee the freedom of religion and outlaw several forms of religious discrimination, as well as establishing that there is no state religion in Montenegro.
 The government provides some funding to religious groups.

 According to a 2017 survey conducted by the Council of Europe in cooperation with the Office of the Ombudsperson of Montenegro, 45% of respondents reported having experienced religious discrimination.

 In 2023, the country was scored 3 out of 4 for religious freedom.